ansel2025/PCRPrimerOperators/README.md

 GTTCCCTGATGATCAGACTCAGAAAATTTTGGAAAGAGAAGATGCTCGGCTGATGTCATGGCTCCGATCTTCATCTTGAAGAAGAGTGACATTGGGTGACTGCTGCTTGGAAAACTGTCCACACTTGCTACTCTTTGAGAATGAAGTTGTCATTCAGGGCCCCTCATGTAGCCAAAAGACCAAGAAAAATCTGGCCCACAGATAAGTTGCAGACTG

 The results are in the fasta format that with the overlapped isoforms and the enclosed sequences including both sides of primers.
+In this example, three isoforms, 001, 005 and 006 of GOLGA4 has been found that will be amplified using the given primers.
+Their ensembl ids im the provided gtf file are ENST00000361924, ENST00000356847, and ENST00000356847.
+The location of primers on genome coordintes is from 37355133-37366240 (strandless) and the lengths of the flanking region are either 279 bps 216 bps.

 ## PCRPrimerSearcher